zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/3teardown/teardown.md

 ## Task 2: Terminate the VCN

-1. Use the dropdown menu located in the upper lefthand corner of the screen and select **Networking** then **Virtual Cloud Networks**.
+1. Use the dropdown menu located in the upper left hand corner of the screen and select **Networking** then **Virtual Cloud Networks**.
     ![Navigate to compartments using the dropdown menu](./images/network.png " ")

 2. You will now see you are in the **Virtual Cloud Networks** page.
 Make sure that you have the compartment you created in the "Setup" lab selected.
     ![](./images/correct-comp.png " ")

-3. You shoud now be able to se the VCN that you created in the "Setup" lab.
+3. You should now be able to se the VCN that you created in the "Setup" lab.

     Now click on the three dots to the right of your VCN and then select **Terminate**.